dimitrisnl/react-static/README.md

 React-Static is a fast, lightweight, and powerful progressive static site generator based on React and its ecosystem.
 It resembles the simplicity and developer experience you're used to in tools like **Create React App** and has been carefully designed for **performance, flexibility, and user/developer experience**.

-## Highlights

-- ⚛️:100% React (and friends!)
-- 🚀:Blazing fast builds and performance.
-- 🚚:Data Agnostic.
-Supply your site with data from anywhere, however you want!
-- ✂️:Automatic code and data splitting!
-- 💥:Instant navigation and page views
-- ☔️:Progressively Enhanced and mobile-ready
-- 🎯:SEO Friendly.
-- 🥇:React-centric developer experience.
-- 😌:Painless project setup & migration.
-- 💯:Supports 100% of the React ecosystem.
-Including CSS-in-JS libraries, custom Query layers like GraphQL, and even Redux.
-- 🔥:Hot Reloadable out-of-the-box.
-Edit React components, styles and even data in real-time.

 ## Sites Built with React-Static